frankt716/cse-191-fall23/rec02.lagda.md

 Let P, Q, and R be propositions.
 We claim that P ∧ (Q ∨ R) ⇨ ((P ∧ Q) ∨ (P ∧ R)) is a tautology.
-This time, we need to check 8 possibilities since every proposition can evaluate to either true or false depending on the configuration.
+This time, we need to check 8 possibilities since every proposition can evaluate to either true or false depending on the model.

 | P     | Q     | R     | P ∧ (Q ∨ R) ⇨ ((P ∧ Q) ∨ (P ∧ R))
 | ----- | ----- | ----- | ---- |